 Powdered sugar for sprinkling

-1. Preheat the oven to 350-degrees.
-Grease a 9” square pan.
+Preheat the oven to 350°F. Grease a 9-inch square pan.
 Stir flour, oats, baking powder, salt, cinnamon, nutmeg, ginger, and cloves together in a bowl and set aside.

-2. Cream butter and sugar together until well combined.
+Cream butter and sugar together until well-combined.
 Add the eggs one at a time, mixing on a low speed to combine.
-Once the eggs are incorporated, beat the mixture on high for 3-4 minutes, until it is about double in volume.
+Once the eggs are incorporated, beat the mixture on high for 3 to 4 minutes, until it is about double in volume.
 (You can do this by hand, although it won’t be quite as lofty.
-Beat vigorously for 3-4 minutes, trading off between bakers if you have more than one assistant in the kitchen.)
-With mixer on medium, slowly our in maple syrup and mix in thoroughly.
+Beat vigorously for 3 to 4 minutes, trading off between bakers if you have more than one assistant in the kitchen.)
+With mixer on medium, slowly pour in maple syrup and mix in thoroughly.

 (Image and recipe, including head notes, reprinted with permission from Picture Yourself Cooking with Your Kids by Beth Sheresh.)